FAQs

 Yes.
 Many people find online counselling just as effective as meeting in person.
 Being at your home or another comfortable space can make it easier to open up, and online sessions can offer flexibility for people with busy schedules or those living further away.

 The length of therapy varies depending on your needs.
 I offer short-term counselling (typically 8 to 12 sessions), as well as longer-term work.
 We’ll regularly review how things are going so you feel in control of the process.
+Many clients choose to begin with an initial block of around six sessions to get a sense of my approach and whether it feels right for them.

 There’s no pressure to commit long-term from the start.
 Beginning with six weekly sessions gives us time to build a foundation and understand what you’re hoping for.
 After that, you can decide whether you’d like to continue short-term or explore longer-term therapy.